rdaray/GitSet/README.md

 Upstream can fix the issue.
 Good practice is to refer to the commit or pull request that resolved the issue before closing it.

+### Submit A Ticket ###

+Navigate to the GitHub Support portal. https://github.com/contact

+Under "Name," type your name.

+Use the Email drop-down menu, and select the email address you'd like GitHub Support to contact.

+Under "Subject", type a descriptive title for the issue you're having.

+Under "How can we help", provide any additional information that will help the Support team troubleshoot the problem.
+Helpful information may include:

+* Steps to reproduce the incident
+* Any special circumstances surrounding the discovery of the issue (for example, the first occurrence or occurrence after a specific event, frequency of occurrence, business impact of the problem, and suggested urgency)
+* Exact wording of error messages

+Optionally, attach files by dragging and dropping, uploading, or pasting from the clipboard.

+Click **Send request**.